metabol/filter-k8s-logs/readme.md

 # Filter Kubernetes logs for secrets and other sensitive information

-This project explores filtering Kubenrnetes logs for secrets in a namespace.
-While there are multiple ways of achieving this (see at the end of this document about running a privileged `DaemonSet`), this is the method that does not require any privileged components in your cluster:

-## Running the application with a sidecar container

 Here's the approach in a nutshell:

 - forward the `stdout` of the main application container to a file